 Saint Leonard’s, New Brunswick (1871 census)

 Saint Leonard’s was a census subdivision in New Brunswick, recorded in the 1871 Census of Canada with a population of 1,997.
+The community is grounded to Wikidata Q7400719.
 The administrative centroid was at approximately 47.227°N, 67.450°W.

 Population